jundalisay/spblist/content/en/faqs/spiritual.md

 Not all.
 But we promote yoga *asanas* in general, even from commercial yoga, just as science promotes healthy eating.
 {{< /r >}}

-Planck length is the smallest unit of space in the physical domain and is represented by a quantum of spacetime or qost.